JeevsDev/timingbackgroundprocess/README.md

 # timingbackgroundprocess

-A Flutter project that user timing in background to bring about changes in the front-end of the app.
+A Flutter project that uses timing in background to bring about changes in the front-end of the app.
 Here, in this project, timing is used to change the color of a container every 5 seconds.

 ## Getting Started